 5. Home Lunch Menu

 Recreate the excitement of school lunch by creating your own “lunch menu!”
 Not only will add some novelty to the sack lunch idea, but it will save you the stress of trying to come up with something new each morning.
 All of the planning will already be done!
+Click HERE for a free printable to create your own lunch calendar.

-Now it is time for you to share with me some of your fun ideas on how to keep lunch Healthy and Fresh!
+Now it is time for you to share with me some of your fun ideas on how to keep lunch healthy and fresh!